chrisrzhou/quotes/src/quotes.md

 @V #materialism

 > I believe in survival.
 In the destiny of the Nordic race.
 I believe in facism.
 Oh yes, I am a facist.
 What of it?
 Facism...
 A word, a word whose meaning has been lost in the bleatings of the weak and the treacherous.
 The Romans invented facism.
 A bundle of bound twigs was its symbol.
 One twig could be broken.
 A bundle would prevail.
 Facism...
 Strength in unity.
 I believe in strength.
 I believe in unity.
 And if that strength, that unity of purpose demands a uniformity of thought, word and deed then so be it.
 I will not hear talk of freedom.
 I will not hear talk of individual liberty.
 They are luxuries.
 I do not believe in luxuries.
 Do I reserve for myself the freedom to I deny to others?
 I do not.
 I sit here within my cage and I am but a servant, who am master of all that I see.
 I see desolation.
 I see ashes.
 I have so very much.
 I have so very little.
 I am not loved.
 I know that.
 Not in soul or body.
 I have never known the soft whisper of endearment.
-Never known the peace that lies between the things of woman.
+Never known the peace that lies between the things of

+an.
 But I am respected.
 I am feared.
 And that will suffice.

 @Afam Susan #facism